Blog Layout

 What is Cargo Liability?

-Cargo liability encompasses the legal responsibility of various parties involved in transporting goods.
-It defines who bears the risk for potential loss, damage, or delay during transit.
-This liability typically extends to carriers, freight forwarders, shippers, and other entities involved in the transportation process.
+Cargo liability places legal responsibility on various parties involved in transporting goods.
+It specifies who bears the risk for potential loss, damage, or delay during transit, typically including carriers, freight forwarders, shippers, and other entities in the transportation process.

 Cargo Liability